Table of Contents

 City wear/everyday wear: In Mumbai and Delhi, Western dress is perfectly acceptable.
 You’ll see as many Indian women wearing jeans and t-shirts as saris.
 The case for covering up is the same, though – it’s best not to wear clothes that are tight or revealing.
 Go for light, comfortable clothing.

 Temple Wear: Covering up is not just recommended here – it’s essential.
 Many temples have a dress code, and won’t allow you entry unless your head AND shoulders are covered.
-In 2016, Madras actually enforced a ban on all western clothing in temples, refusing entry to anyone wearing jeans, shorts, skirts, short sleeves or tight leggings.
+In 2016, Madras actually enforced a ban on all Western clothing in temples, refusing entry to anyone wearing jeans, shorts, skirts, short sleeves or tight leggings.

 Your best bet is a long, loose skirt (calf or ankle length) and a plain, long-sleeved top or shirt.
 If you don’t have long sleeves, a long scarf draped over your shoulders should be fine.
 Wear shoes that can be easily removed, as you’ll be leaving them at the door anyway.